 Still, notwithstanding all of these mild complaints, the movie has an undeniable charm—especially Wilder’s Wonka and his apparent and ironic distaste for children.

-The final scene is also memorable, and even emotional, as Charlie ultimately does the right thing because it’s the right thing, despite having every reason not to, and despite his grandfather immediately setting off on a path of vengeance.
+The final scene is also memorable, and even emotional, as Charlie ultimately does the right thing because it’s the right thing, despite having every selfish reason not to, and despite his grandfather immediately setting off on a path of vengeance.